-Student Affairs believes in the transformative power of education.
-Toward that end, we will act as a catalyst for positive change in our society and offer services and programs that focus on:
+The Division of Student Affairs believes in the transformative power of education.
+Toward that end, the staff act as a catalyst for positive change in our community and offer services and programs that focus on:

-- Student Learning enhancing personal development through purposeful activities, programming and student support services and co-curricular programs - Inclusive Community promoting an open and civil campus community respectful of diverse ideals, histories, and experiences

-- Servant Leadership supporting students' learning by participating in service opportunities that promote leadership development - Collaboration partnering with the university community members, to increase student learning and promote student success - Sustainability acting consciously to nurture the individual, institutional and societal relationship with the environment
+- Personal Growth enhancing personal development through purposeful activities, programming, student support services and co-curricular programs - Inclusive Community promoting an open and civil campus community that is respectful of diverse ideals, histories, and experiences - Servant Leadership supporting students' learning by participating in service opportunities that promote leadership development - Academic Collaboration partnering with the university community members to increase student learning and promote student success

-STUDENT HEALTH CENTER
+STUDENT COUNSELING & HEALTH CENTER

-The Student Health Center is dedicated to promoting health and well-being from the foundation of Catholic Identity guidelines for university communities.
+The Student Counseling and Health Center is dedicated to promoting health and wellbeing from the foundation of Catholic Identity guidelines for the university community.
 Our work is based upon the principles of Catholic Social Teachings and Catholic Health Care: the care and dignity of the individual; attending the needs of the marginalized and disenfranchised; respect for workers; care of the environment; and the promotion of peace and nonviolence in our world.
-The Student Health Center staff generally holds a master's (or above) level certification, in addition to contracted health care services provided by Baptist Health Primary Care.
+At St. Thomas University, we have the unique advantage of providing an intimate education model, aimed at 'developing ethical leaders for life.'
+The counseling staff are trained and credentialed to provide individual and group therapeutic services.
+Health care services are provided by Baptist Health Primary Care, located on the university's campus.